-If you wonder “How does HIV affect/weaken your immune system” then you are on the right spot.
-In this article, you will learn about HIV, the replication cycle of HIV, its pathogenicity, symptoms, and opportunistic diseases step by step, and each step with visuals and pictures.
+If you are stuck, “How does HIV affect/weaken your immune system” then you are in the right place.
+In this article, you will learn about HIV, the replication cycle of HIV, its pathogenicity, symptoms, and opportunistic diseases step by step, each step with visuals illustrations, and pictures.

-Before going to replication of HIV, first, let’s talk about this virus generally.
+Before going to the replication of HIV, first, let’s talk about this virus generally.

 Okay, let me tell you.